School of Nursing Policies and Procedures

 - Students must present identification for exams and exam review sessions.
 The student identification badge is the preferred form of identification, but any form of photo identification will be accepted.
 If a student cannot produce identification for the exam, the student will not be allowed to take exam, and will be subject to the late exam policy.

 - During written testing periods (quizzes, unit exams, etc.), students will be allowed to use calculators to perform mathematical functions.
-Students cannot share calculators and cannot use cell phones or PDAs as calculators.
+Students cannot share calculators and cannot use cell phones, PDAs or other electronic devices as calculators.

 - Unannounced quizzes are considered an appropriate evaluation of student learning.
 There will be no makeup of unscheduled quizzes.